Taking without owner's consent: Aggravated vehicle taking

 The offence of aggravated vehicle-taking was created by the Aggravated Vehicle-Taking Act 1992, which amended the Theft Act 1968 to address the issue of joyriding.
+AVT is an either-way offence.
 It is committed if a person commits an offence under section 12(1) of the Theft Act 1968 in relation to a mechanically propelled vehicle and it is proved that at any time after the vehicle was unlawfully taken (whether by that person or another) and before it was recovered, the vehicle was driven, or death, injury or damage was caused, in one or more the circumstances listed in section 12A(2):

-(a) that the vehicle was driven dangerously on a road or other public place;

-(b) that, owing to the driving of the vehicle, an accident occurred by which injury was caused to any person;

-(c) that, owing to the driving of the vehicle, an accident occurred by which damage was caused to any property, other than the vehicle;

-(d) that damage was caused to the vehicle.

 There are two offences: under section 12A(2)(b) where an accident results in the death of another (maximum 14-year sentence), and the less serious version under the other three headings (maximum two years sentence).
-In R v Marcus Leon Ashley Forbes (2005) EWCA Crim 2069, the defendant was seen to take a car and then engaged in a high-speed car chase with the police.
-The judge at first instance described the defendant as a menace, having driven in ways that could so easily have killed wholly innocent road users while disqualified, while released on licence having been convicted of other aggravated TWOC offences, and while "out of his head" on ecstasy.
-He had a long track record of convictions.
-The judge imposed the maximum consecutive sentences for aggravated taking and driving while disqualified.
-According to R v March (2002) 2 Cr App R (S) 448, credit should be given for a guilty plea and Forbes felt a keen sense of injustice that he had been given the maximum sentence.
-The Court of Appeal confirmed the consecutive element of the sentence but felt that there was no overwhelming public policy justification for awarding the maximum sentence.
-Accordingly, a reduction was made to 22 months' detention in a young offender institution.
+In R v Marcus Leon Ashley Forbes, the defendant was convicted of aggravated taking and driving while disqualified.
+He was seen to take a car and then engaged in a high-speed car chase with the police.
+The judge imposed the maximum consecutive sentences for these offences, reduced on appeal to 22 months' detention in a young offender institution as the defendant should have been given credit for a guilty plea.